TPCx-V User's Guide

 chown -R postgres:postgres /opt/VDb /opt/VDriver /opt/VGen /opt/xVAudit

-Add the following lines to the end of ~postgres/.bash_profile
+Add the following lines to the end of ~postgres/.bash_profile to set

 these values for future logins.